 Youth, Rights & Justice attorneys are appointed by the court to represent children, youth, and parents involved in the foster care and juvenile justice systems.
 We believe in client-centered representation, and that the individuals we serve deserve to have their voices heard and their rights protected.
 We bring a trauma-informed lens to all of our work; seeking to promote resilience, dignity, and respect.

 Because we are court-appointed, YRJ cannot accept outside referrals.

 SchoolWorks ensures that foster children have an opportunity for educational success.
-By advocating for our clients within the school system, SchoolWorks attorney’s make sure at-risk students are enrolled in school and receiving supports to address academic, emotional, and behavioral needs.
-By doing so, we can achieve improved attendance, academic achievement, and social/behavioral performance, which improve the chances for high school completion for foster children.
+By advocating for our clients within the school system, SchoolWorks attorneys make sure at-risk students are enrolled in school and receiving supports to address academic, emotional, and behavioral needs.
+By doing so, our clients can achieve improved attendance, academic achievement, and social/behavioral performance, which improve the chances for high school completion for foster children.

 The relationship between the student and their lawyer is at the core of the SchoolWorks program.
 In every case, the young person guides the lawyer’s advocacy.
 Client-driven advocacy is a hallmark of the program and distinguishes SchoolWorks from private legal practice, where a lawyer represents the student’s parents.
 The result: SchoolWorks WORKS!

 - 97.2% of children who lack school stability improve stability

 - 95.2% of children who have behavioral challenges in school demonstrate improvements in behavior

 - 97.2% of children who are academically behind demonstrate academic gains